Prince Henry of Battenberg: Early life

 Henry was born on 5 October 1858 in Milan, Lombardy–Venetia.
-He was the son of Prince Alexander of Hesse and by Rhine, and his wife Countess Julia von Hauke.
+He was the son of Prince Alexander of Hesse and by Rhine, and his wife, Countess Julia von Hauke.
 His father was the third son and fourth child of Grand Duke Ludwig II of Hesse and Wilhelmina of Baden.

-His parents' marriage was morganatic, as Julia was not considered a proper wife for a prince of a reigning dynasty, being only a countess.
+His parents' marriage was morganatic, as Julia was considered of unequal rank to a prince of a reigning dynasty, being only a countess.
 As such, at the time of his birth, Henry could not bear his father's title or name, and was styled His Illustrious Highness Count Henry of Battenberg.
 He was known as 'Liko' to his family.
+The name 'Liko' came from a nanny who called him 'Enrico' or 'Rico", and his brother Sandro, who was a toddler at the time, pronounced it as 'Liko'.
 When his mother was raised to Princess von Battenberg and given the higher style of Her Serene Highness by Alexander's older brother, Louis III, Grand Duke of Hesse, Henry and his siblings shared in their mother's new rank.
-He became His Serene Highness Prince Henry of Battenberg, although he remained ineligible to inherit the throne of Hesse or to receive a civil list stipend.
+He became His Serene Highness Prince Henry of Battenberg, although he remained ineligible to inherit the throne of Hesse.

-Prince Henry received a military education and took up a commission as a lieutenant in the 1st Regiment of the Rhenish Hussars in the Prussian Army.
+Henry received a military education and took up a commission as a lieutenant in the 1st Regiment of the Rhenish Hussars in the Prussian Army.
 He served in the Prussian Garde du Corps and was also Honorary Colonel of the 1st Infantry Regiment of Bulgaria, where his brother Alexander was Prince.